svisser/gtk3-tic-tac-toe/README.rst

 How to run
 ----------

-You need to make sure XQuartz is running.
+You need to have XQuartz running.

 You can then start the application using: